majdalsado/arduino-autonomous-vehicle/README.md

 3D printed to fit the motor attachment.

 ### Algorithm
-Designed using a simple, and most likely inefficient algorithm, to browse its surroundings in 45deg scan interval and determine the path of least obstacles.
+Designed using a simple, and most likely inefficient, algorithm to browse its surroundings in 45deg scan interval and determine the path of least obstacles.

 ### Circuit
-- The circuit was relatively simple.
-The servo motor and DC Motors were powered with an external power source, controlled via a Darlington transistor array IC.
-A common ground was utilized between Arduino and power source.
+- The DC Motors were powered with an external power source as the Arduino cannot output the required current.
+- The motors were activated via a Darlington transistor array IC.
+- A common ground was utilized between Arduino and power source.

 See overview of circuit below.

 ![circuit overview](circuit_overview.png)

 ### To use